Health Insurance Literacy

 Many people feel that they lack the confidence and knowledge they need to select the best health insurance plan for themselves or their families.
 "Health insurance literacy" refers to the degree to which individuals have the knowledge, ability, and confidence to find and evaluate information about health insurance plans, select the best plan for their circumstances, and use a plan once enrolled.
 People are unsure of:

 - The terminology used within the health insurance field.

 - How to explore, select, and use the health insurance plan that best meets their family's needs.

-We have partnered with the University of Maryland Extension and University of Delaware Extension to bring the following health insurance literacy workshops to Minnesota.
-Select one of the following workshops to build your staff's knowledge and confidence to teach about health insurance literacy, or partner with us to offer workshops directly to the people you serve.
+We have partnered with the University of Maryland Extension and University of Delaware Extension to bring the following two health insurance literacy workshops to Minnesota.
+We can work with your organization to “train-the-trainer” and build your staff's knowledge and confidence to teach health insurance literacy skills, or to offer workshops directly to the people you serve.

 Give families the tools they need to make the best possible health insurance decisions for themselves and their families.